 EdRecords

-write with edit points in mind, so starts, hits, and endings land where you need them.
+write with edit points in mind, so starts, hits, and endings land exactly where you need them.

-Every download includes MP3 and WAV, plus a license PDF for commercial use.
-If you publish on multiple channels or hand off to an agency, switch on the Hide Content ID filter.
-If you specifically need no copyright music for YouTube, that setting helps avoid automated claims and keeps reuploads and highlights clean.
+Every download includes MP3 and WAV plus a license PDF for commercial use.
+If you publish across multiple channels or hand work to an agency, switch on the Hide Content ID filter.
+If you specifically need no-copyright intro music for YouTube, that setting helps avoid automated claims and keeps reuploads and highlights clean.

 FAQ – Intro Music